LNA-DEV/Photo/content/animals/index.md

       tags: [photo, dragonfly, insect, nature, green, wings open, wildlife, vibrant]
       alt: A vibrant green dragonfly with open wings resting on green foliage, with a blurred background.

-  - src: Green-Lizard.JPG
+  - src: Green Lizard.JPG
     params:
       tags: [photo, lizard, reptile, green, nature, wildlife, close-up, sunning]
       alt: A green lizard basking on a rock, with its textured skin and bright eyes highlighted by the sunlight.

-  - src: Lizard-Fight.JPG
+  - src: Lizard Fight.JPG
     params:
       tags: [photo, lizards, reptiles, fight, nature, wildlife, confrontation, behavior]
       alt: Two lizards in a dynamic confrontation on the ground, displaying natural behavior in the wild.